miker985/konsole-colors-solarized/README.md

 from the [Xresources file](https://github.com/altercation/solarized/blob/9f1ba40686ccbf54f10851d4f1a14830fa543ae9/xresources-colors-solarized/Xresources) from March 31, 2011 and so contains the same color designations present there.

+Modified by miker985
+* Updated **Color6Intense** to differ from Color4Intense so that symlinks "pop" from regular files/dirs

 Installation
 ------------
 1. Copy the colorscheme files to ~/.kde4/share/apps/konsole/.
 On your system this may be ~/.kde/ instead of ~/.kde4/.